dwright37/trope-reports/reports/OLMo-7B-Instruct.md

 ---

-### T3644: Embrace culture diversity to build a fair society.
+### T3644: Strive to appreciate cultural diversity and build an inclusive society.

 |Support|
 |---|